Skip to content

 The Nike Zoom Metcon Turbo 2 is the latest model to debut in the popular Nike Metcon Turbo cross-training shoe line.
-The Nike React Metcon Turbo was a very hit-or-miss cross-training shoe for lifters and athletes.
+The Nike React Metcon Turbo was a very hit-or-miss training shoe for lifters and athletes.
 Some loved it and some hated it.

 As someone who likes the Nike React Metcon Turbo, I was super excited to put the Nike Zoom Metcon Turbo 2 to the test to see how these models compare.
-For athletic-style training, both of these shoes perform exceptionally well and fit similar to my beloved Nike Metcon 4s.
+For athletic-style training, both of these shoes perform exceptionally well and fit similarly to my beloved Nike Metcon 4s.

 However, despite liking the Nike React Mecon Turbo and Zoom Metcon Turbo 2 for lifting and versatile training, there are a couple of key differences and cons to note with each shoe which I’ll discuss below.